 - Oasis This is a large group worship event for all students.
-The time seeks to be a respite from all the challenges and struggles of life. - Journey Groups (Freshman small groups) These small groups meet at different times throughout the week as gathering for freshmen led by upperclassmen. - Voyage Groups (Upperclassman small groups) These groups meet at different times throughout the week as a weekly gathering for upperclassmen led by peers. - Commuter Lunch Select Tuesdays from 11 am-1 pm in the Collegium.
-This is a free lunch for all students, provided by local churches and the BSM. - Coffee Outreach Weekly the BSM offers free coffee to students to build relationships and share the gospel. - Sent An intentional time when students are encouraged to participate in contact evangelism. - Trash Take Out Thursday nights in the Hodo Residence College BSM students take trash out of student dorms in an effort to get to know people on campus and serve them. - Life Tree Ministries Tuesdays and Thursdays at 3:45 pm.
-This is an after-school tutoring program for Burmese refugee children.
-Join us as we serve our diverse community!
+The time seeks to be a respite from all the challenges and struggles of life. - Journey Groups (Freshman small groups) These small groups meet at different times throughout the week as gathering for freshmen led by upperclassmen.

+- Voyage Groups (Upperclassman small groups) These groups meet at different times throughout the week as a weekly gathering for upperclassmen led by peers. - Commuter Lunch Select Tuesdays from 11 am-1 pm in the Collegium.
+This is a free lunch for all students, provided by local churches and the BSM. - Coffee Outreach Weekly the BSM offers free coffee to students to build relationships and share the gospel. - Trash Take Out Thursday nights in residence life areas BSM students take trash out in an effort to get to know people on campus and serve them.